lowjungxuan98/abu-vue-pro/README.md

-# Setting Up the Ruoyi-Vue-Pro Project
+# Setting Up the abu-vue-pro Project

-This comprehensive guide is designed to help junior software engineers set up the **Ruoyi-Vue-Pro** project on their local machines.
+This comprehensive guide is designed to help junior software engineers set up the **abu-vue-pro** project on their local machines.
 By following these step-by-step instructions, you'll be able to run the project smoothly and understand its architecture better.